codeBKashif/ci-investigator-mcp/README.md

 - `401` or `403` errors: verify `GITHUB_TOKEN` and permissions.
 - Empty or partial logs: some workflows/log artifacts can be unavailable; the server uses fallback strategies.
 - Run not found: confirm `run_id`, `owner`, and `repo` are correct.
+- IDE can't find `node` or `npx`

+Some IDEs (VS Code, Cursor) launch with a limited PATH and can't find Node.js installed via nvm or similar version managers.

+Run the following to find the full paths:

+​`bash
+which node && which npx
+​`

+Then use the full path in your MCP config:

+​`jsonc
+{
+  "servers": {
+    "ci-investigator": {
+      "command": "/Users/your-user/.nvm/versions/node/v22.14.0/bin/npx",
+      "args": ["-y", "ci-investigator-mcp"],
+      "env": {
+        "GITHUB_TOKEN": "your_token",
+        "PATH": "/Users/your-user/.nvm/versions/node/v22.14.0/bin:/usr/local/bin:/usr/bin:/bin"
+      }
+    }
+  }
+}
+​`

 ## License